AnselmoGPP/Learn_Computer_Science/topics/cpp/input_output.md

 ifile.close();
 ```

 - `>>` operator: Read strings and formatted text data.
 You must know the order of tokens in the file (example: if the next token is a double, you must read it into a doble, or an error will occur).
+It skips whitespaces by default.

 ```
 int a, b;